mfsimsek/posttranslationalcoupling/README.md

 # posttranslationalcoupling
-Simulation of segmentation clock coupled to FGF signaling post-translationally for somite patterning
+Simulation of segmentation clock coupled to FGF signaling post-translationally through Dusps for somite patterning